H-TayyarMadabushi/AStitchInLanguageModels/Dataset/Task2/README.md

 ### Evaluation
 You can evaluate the pre-trained representations of MWEs using scripts in the folder [Task2/SubtaskA-Pre_Train/Evaluation](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/tree/main/Dataset/Task2/SubtaskA-Pre_Train/Evaluation "Evaluation").
-* We each of the best models from the previous steps using the script [ask2SubtaskAEvaluation.py](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/blob/main/Dataset/Task2/SubtaskA-Pre_Train/Evaluation/task2SubtaskAEvaluation.py "task2SubtaskAEvaluation.py")
+* We test each of the best models from the previous steps using the script [task2SubtaskAEvaluation.py](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/blob/main/Dataset/Task2/SubtaskA-Pre_Train/Evaluation/task2SubtaskAEvaluation.py "task2SubtaskAEvaluation.py")
 * You can run all the tests (default model, default model with special MWE tokenization, and models pre-trained with "all" and "select" pre-training data using the script [eval.sh](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/blob/main/Dataset/Task2/SubtaskA-Pre_Train/Evaluation/eval.sh "eval.sh").
-[Please see paper for explanation on each of these four variations]
+[Please see paper for an explanation of each of these four variations]

 ## Subtask B - Fine-Tuning for Idiom Representation